frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 1. Go to Material Request.
 1. Click on **Create** button and then click **Pick List** option.
 1. You should be able to see the item locations table with the Warehouse selected for each item in Material Request.
-1. Save this document and then this document can be forwarded to stock picker.
+1. Save this document and then this document can be forwarded to the person picking the stock.
 1. Submit the document once the stock picking is done and the picked item is updated in the document accordingly.

 > **Note:**